m-bouville/predict_elec/README.md

 - **Remote prdiction**
   - The model currently predicts _h_ to _h_ + 24: it must be allowed to skip the first 12 hours in validation -- run from _h_ to _h_ + 36 but vaidate on _h_ + 12 to _h_ + 36 only.

----

-## Planned Architecture

-### High-level design
-The planned system introduces a **two-stage architecture** with a strict separation of responsibilities:
-1. A **probabilistic model** estimates uncertainty: the Neural Network using Transformers for Quantiles (NNTQ)
-2. A **deterministic mean meta-model** forecasts the operational point

-There is **no feedback loop** between the two stages.

-### Stage 1 — Quantile Neural Network (probabilistic layer)

-**Input**
-- Raw exogenous and engineered features
-- LR and RF predictions (as features)

-**Output**
-- Multiple conditional quantiles (e.g. `q10`, `q50`, `q90`)

-**Training**
-- Pinball loss with sequential crossing constraints
-- Direct multi-horizon prediction
-  - Possible later extension: a light (partial) decoder

-**Role**
-- Learn the conditional distribution of electricity demand to produce
-  - calibrated uncertainty estimates (e.g. deciles),
-  - a statistically meaningful median (`q50`).

-This stage is **self-contained** and remains unchanged by downstream models.

-### Stage 2 — Mean-Based Meta-Model (deterministic layer)

-**Input**
-- LR and RF predictions
-- Median (`q50`) output from stage 1
-- Potentially: raw features similar to those used in the quantile NN

-**Output**
-- A single point forecast optimized for mean accuracy

-**Training**
-- no quantiles (e.g. MAE or MSE)
-- Trained independently from the quantile NN
-- No gradient flow or feedback to Stage 1

-**Role**
-- Correct systematic bias
-- Optimize operational point accuracy

-#### Implementation plan
-- current meta-model:
-  - linear regression based on 3 predictions: LR, RF and the median (`q50`) from the NNTQ;
-  - weights are constant (3/4 NN, 1/4 RF).
-- soon:
-  - small dense neural network;
-  - extra features beyond the three predictions (similar to those to train the NNTQ);
-  - still no influence on quantile training.

-### Key design principles

-- **Strict separation of concerns**
-  - Quantile NN defines uncertainty
-  - Meta-model defines the point forecast
-- **One-way information flow**
-  - Quantile outputs feed the meta-model
-  - Meta-model does not influence quantile training
-- **Probabilistic integrity**
-  - Quantile calibration is preserved
-  - Point forecast improvements do not distort uncertainty estimates

-### Expected benefits
-- Improved point forecast accuracy over using `q50` alone
-- Retention of well-calibrated probabilistic forecasts
-- Better bias correction across regimes
-- Clean validation and interpretability at each stage